Phased Return to Work Letter - Do I Need a Sick Note?

 Common scenarios and which document applies

-Returning from depression but not yet ready for full hours: Phased return sick note — “may be fit for work” with reduced hours documented.
+Returning from depression but not yet ready for full hours: Phased return sick note.
+"May be fit for work" with reduced hours documented.
 SSP applies to non-working days from April 2026.

-Returning from surgery but want a structured 3-month build-back: Phased return sick note for the first few weeks, then return to work certificate once fully reinstated.
+Returning from surgery but want a structured 3-month build-back: Phased return sick note for the first few weeks, then a return to work certificate once fully reinstated.

-How to Get Your Certificate — Same Day
+How to Get Your Certificate: Same Day

 1